psegre/fphd/fpga/labs/lab2/README.md

 **EXERCISE 2**

-Instead of using logic operators we can also implement the functionality of each basic gate in terms of a **truth table**.<br/>
+Instead of using logic operators we can also implement the functionality of each basic gate in terms of a **truth table**.
-A VHDL `case` statement within a `process` sequential block can be used for this purpose.
+VHDL `when/else` statements can be used for this purpose.

 <br />